uulm-ai/moodle-md/testsuite/example-input/example.md

 > If you cant figure it out, think harder!

 ##Answers {.truefalse}
+true

-- 100: each answer is a single bullet point
+ :  each answer is a single bullet point

-    > because
+    > Feedback is a comment with an empty line above.

+ :  also correct

+false
-- 0: this is a wrong answer
+ :  wrong answer

     > bacon

 #Second Question
 To be or not to be?

 ##Answers {.truefalse}

+100

-- 100: to be
+ :  to be

+50

-- 0: not to be
+ :  not to be

+false

+ :  something else